mozilla/normandy/docs/user/actions/opt-out-study.rst

 Add-on
    The add-on to install.
 The list of available add-ons pulls from the add-ons that have been uploaded via the Extensions listing.
-Pause Enrollment
+Prevent New Enrollment
-   When checked, new participants will not be enrolled in the study, and existing participants will continue to run the study add-on.
+   When checked, new participants will not be enrolled in the study, although existing participants will continue to run the study add-on.
 When unchecked, new participants will continue to be enrolled based on the recipe filters.
 This is useful to prevent a study's population from